Privacy Policy

 6. HOW WE SHARE PERSONAL INFORMATION

-• These providers are generally contractually required to use personal information only on our behalf and for specified purposes.
+6.1 Sub-processors / service providers.
+We use the following service providers to operate the Site and deliver our services.
+Each is contractually required to use personal information only on our behalf and for specified purposes.

-• In some cases, we may jointly work on projects or proposals with trusted partners.
+6.3 Business partners and collaborators.
+In some cases, we may work jointly on projects or proposals with trusted partners.
 Where appropriate, and subject to confidentiality obligations, we may share relevant business contact details.

 We do not share personal information for third parties’ independent direct marketing purposes.